mariusbackes/cordova-plugin-sumup/README.md

 SumUp payment terminals.

 If something is wrong with the plugin feel free to open an issue or make a pull request.

+Many thanks to [Peter Meester](https://github.com/petermeester) for helping maintaining the plugin and adding support for iOS!

 ## Installation